FarronF/limerick-council-meetings/meetings/2020/09/28-Full Meeting of Limerick City and County Council/Minutes - Full Meeting of Limerick City and County Council - 26th June 2020.md

 and May 2020.

-The Chief Executive’s Reports were noted by the Council.--- 8
+The Chief Executive’s Reports were noted by the Council.
+---
+8

 (b)